AD-PR/ADL/README.md

 ## Overview

-This repository provides the experimentation code for Alzheimer Disease risk vs Healthy state binary prediction.
+This repository provides the experimentation code for Alzheimer's Disease risk vs Healthy state binary prediction.
 All scripts can be found at the folder "Scripts", under the following structure:

 * main.py is an example to allow running the full model.
 * "Preprocessing" folder contains the code needed to: